DOMINION-COMMANDER117/ULTRA-KNIGHT/HELP REPOSITORY/CHAPTER 6/TIME OF DAY " MASTERS "/ReadMe.md

-Follow these exact same steps for all the listem items required in the Sequence. **THEN SAVE** If you did everything correctly it should be working.
+Follow these exact same steps for all the listed items required in the Sequence. **THEN SAVE** If you did everything correctly it should be working.

 ***TIPS AND TRICKS**